 Non-U.S. Securities Risk.
-Investments that track the value of Chinese issuers are subject to the risks associated with investing in China, such as heightened risks of inflation or nationalization.
-The Fund may lose money due to political, economic and geographic events affecting issuers of non-U.S. securities or non-U.S. markets.
-The Fund is specifically exposed to Asian Economic Risk.
+Investments in the securities of non-U.S. issuers are subject to the risks associated with investing in those non-U.S. markets, such as heightened risks of inflation or nationalization.
+The Fund may lose money due to political, economic and geographic events affecting issuers of Polish securities or Polish markets.
+In addition. non-U.S. securities markets may trade a small number of securities and may be unable to respond effectively to increases in trading volume, potentially making prompt liquidation of holdings difficult or impossible at times.
+The Fund is specifically exposed to Eastern European Economic Risk.